Carbon Neutral and Carbon Negative Materials and Working Practices

 PluginHUMAN live and work in an area of Melbourne (Australia) that features historic Platanus Trees (plane trees).
 These introduced species are both loved and loathed by locals.
 The leaves do not easily decompose in domestic compost systems, so the huge quantity of leaves that are dropped by these trees every autumn mostly ends up in landfill.
 Once in landfill, the leaves can contribute to a build-up in methane, a gas that is worse for the environment than carbon dioxide (CO2).

 We have been collecting large quantities of plane tree leaves.
 Our research shows that these leaves are high in carbon and their slow decomposition rates may help slow the release of carbon from their leaves.
-We have been experimenting with sealing large quantities of these leaves in our own custom-made compostable bioplastic.
-Our intention is to use this high carbon bio-plastic as a sculptural material in an immersive light installation.
-At the end of the project all of the organic materials will be buried and we will examine how this burying process can help contain and stabilise the carbon we have captured.
+We have been experimenting with sealing large quantities of these leaves in our own custom-made compostable biopolymers.
+Our intention is to use this high-carbon biopolymers as a sculptural material.
+We are also photographing our biopolymers while they are under microscope.
+We are then using environmental data to animate the photo-microscopy images.
+Ultimately we are creating a video artwork that features the intimate qualities of our new materials.
+At the end of the project all of the organic materials will be composted and buried.

-Our experimentation has involved using sea-weed as the main ingredient in our bioplastics, as this reduces the carbon footprint of our materials.
+Our experimentation has involved using sea-weed as the main ingredient in our bioplastics, as this helps reduce the carbon footprint of our materials.

 Betty Sargeant ~ Artist